NaldCapuno/FinTracker/README.md

 ## How it Works
 Once the app is launched, you'll see the following options:
-- **Add Data**: Opens a new window where you can input income (Amount In) and expenses (Amount Out).
+- **Add**: Opens a new window where you can input income (Amount In) and expenses (Amount Out).
 The data will be saved to transactions.csv.
 - **Refresh**: Recalculates the total income, expenses, and current balance and displays the updated values.
 - **View Data**: Opens the transactions.csv file for a detailed look at your transactions in your default spreadsheet editor.